lasp/xmera/src/simulation/dynamics/_GeneralModuleFiles/Rk4Integrator.rst

-RK4 integrator.
-It only implements the method integrate() to advance one time step.
+A fourth order Runge-Kutta fixed time step integrator.
+It only implements the method ``integrate()`` to advance one time step.

-The module
-:download:`PDF Description </../../src/simulation/dynamics/Integrators/_Documentation/Xmera-Integrators20170724.pdf>`
-contains further information on this module's function, how to run it, as well as testing.
+This is the integrator that :ref:`spacecraft` sets up when it is created, and it is the only integrator that Xmera currently provides.